shannonjen/simple-api/README.md

     ```bash
     $ rails g controller todos
     ```
 7. Let's add some actions to our controller.
-We are using the :json option to convert the ActiveRecord objects to JSON and render that JSON back to the browser.
+We are using the [ActionController::Base#render](http://guides.rubyonrails.org/layouts_and_rendering.html#using-render) method's :json option to convert the ActiveRecord objects to JSON and render that JSON back to the browser.

     ```ruby
     class TodosController < ApplicationController